-Time-Of-Use Pricing divides the day into a predefined set of time-blocks (typically blocks of 3 to 6 hours).
-The price for each block is constant and predetermined.
-The aim is to shift the average consumption pattern in such a way that it follows closer the estimated production profile of RES and reduces peak demand.
+Time-Of-Use Pricing divides the day into a predefined set of timeperiods (typically periods of 3 to 6 hours).
+The price for each period is constant and predetermined.
+The most basic form of Time-Of-Use Pricing is the day/night tariff where two periods with different prices are distinguished.
+More advanced TOU-schemes (with more time periods) could be introduced in order to shift the average consumption pattern in such a way that it follows closer the estimated production profile of RES and reduces peak demand.
 This static pricing mechanism does not take into account the dynamic real-time system conditions.
 The price the end-consumers receive for the energy that is shifted will reflect the average system cost over a certain period of time.